 Hurricane winds blow a great deal of dirt, dust, and debris into the air that can clog up condenser coils on air conditioners.
 Clogged condenser coils hamper an air conditioner from adequately cooling, causing condenser motors to work harder and consume more power.
 Using just a garden hose, a service technician can clean condenser coils and restore the unit to normal operation.
 A homeowner can easily see if the coils are clogged and could wash away the dirt and debris that needs to be removed, but you should have a service technician examine your entire system to make sure everything is operating properly before turning it on.
 The thin aluminum fins on the outside of the condenser could have hidden damage from flying debris that might not be apparent.

 Trees, building materials, and other large objects can damage the outdoor unit.
 Depending on the amount of damage, it may be necessary to replace the entire unit.
 You will want to make sure that any replacement unit is sized correctly to match up with your inside unit.

 A typical condensing unit weighs between 150 and 200 pounds.
 When the wind speeds are up to 160 miles per hour, it is not uncommon that units simply blow over or blow off of their ground pad.
 If the refrigerant line was broken when the unit was blown over, there is a real risk that the refrigerant has been contaminated and significant additional damage will be caused if the unit is turned back on.
 If you did not have your HVAC system power turned off before the storm hit, get it turned off before the power comes back on to avoid additional damage.

 Major storm damage is an upsetting experience for homeowners.
-Southern Air of Baton Rouge is here to help you and our community recover and rebuild in these difficult times.
+Southern Air Heating, Cooling & Plumbing is here to help you and our community recover and rebuild in these difficult times.